Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

 ## Limitations

-* The module does not support auto rotation of Customer Managed keys (CosmosDB doesnt support it yet)
+* The module does not support auto rotation of Customer Managed keys (CosmosDB doesn't support it yet)
 * The module does not support yet Gremlin API
 * The module does not support yet MongoDB API
 * The module does not support yet Table API